evaera/moonwave/website/docs/Types.md

 - `(firstArg: number, secondArg: string) -> ()`

-So, a function that takes no arguments and return something would look like:
+So, a function that takes no arguments and returns nothing would look like:

 - `() -> ()`